-Web cache poisoning is a kind of technique used by a hacker to manipulate a web cache that serves a poisoned content for those who requests that webpage.
-For this attack, the hacker needs to poison a caching proxy run by the website itself, or content delivery networks (CND’s), or other caching mechanisms that are carried out between the client and the server.
-In this scenario where caching is enabled, A hacker will potentially embed a remote URL as the base-URL for any website.
-This scenario then causes other users who request the site will be redirected unknowingly.
-Thus if an application fails to prevent the user from using the X-Forwarded-Host header, it will effectively override the Host header.
-The cache will serve the poisoned content to everyone those who request the webpage without the knowledge of the victim.
+Web cache poisoning is a kind of technique used by a hacker, to manipulate a web cache that serves a poisoned content for those who requests that webpage.
+For this attack, the hacker needs to poison a caching proxy that is being run by the website itself, content delivery networks (CND’s), or other caching mechanisms that are carried out between the client and the server.
+In this scenario where caching is enabled, a hacker will potentially embed a remote URL as the base URL for any website.
+This causes other users, who request the site to get redirected unknowingly.
+Thus, if an application fails to prevent the user from using the X-Forwarded-Host header, it will effectively override the Host header.
+The cache will serve the poisoned content to everyone who requested the webpage, without the knowledge of the victim.

 2.X-FORWARDED HOST HEADER:

 Host header injection is mitigated by preventing the tampering of Host header.
 It means if any request is made with tampered host header, the application responds with an error message like “404 Not Found”.
 Another way to pass arbitrary Host headers is to use the X-Forwarded-Host header.
 In some configurations, this header will rewrite the value of the Host header.
 Therefore, it’s possible to make the following request:

 It is one form of web cache poisoning attack.
 It’s similar to that of web cache poisoning using the single header.
 The only difference in this type is that, it uses multiple headers more than once to the users, whom request the website.
 By tampering with the header, it is possible.
 The web cache will deliver the wrong content to the user without their knowledge.